 The appeal must state the specific reasons that the student disagrees with the decision.
-Appeals must be filed no later than 30 days after the student receives the written decision for the School Director.
+Appeals must be filed no later than 30 days after the student receives the written decision from the School Director.

 The School Director/Owner will review all the information provided by the student in the appeal, the decision by the School Director, the interview records made by the School Director, and the documents gathered by the School Director.
-The School Director/Owner will use a written decision to the student with 14 days after receiving the student's appeal.
+The School Director/Owner will use a written decision to the student within 14 days after receiving the student's appeal.
 The School Director/Owner will determine whether the decision should be revised or remain the same.
-If the School Director/Owner will ensure that any necessary changes in the remedies are implemented.
+If the School Director/Owner determines that the decision should be revised, the School Director/Owner will ensure that any necessary changes in the remedies are implemented.